 The central processing unit (CPU) of a router is a hardware that carries out the instructions of the OS to perform routing and switching.
-The CPU is sometimes also referred to as the central processor unit or processor for short.
-The CPU generates interrupts (IRQ) in order to communicate with the other electronic components in the router.
+The CPU is sometimes also called the central processor unit or processor for short.
+The CPU generates interrupts (IRQ) to communicate with the other electronic components in the router.

 Routers Operating System

 The Cisco Internetwork Operating System (IOS) is the operating system used for most Cisco devices.
 Cisco IOS is a family of software used on most Cisco routers, Cisco network switches, Cisco access points and many other devices.
 Earlier switches run CatOS.
 IOS is a package of routing, switching, internetworking and telecommunications functions integrated into a multitasking operating system.
 Routers Memory-Cisco router uses four types of memory which are the following: